San Luis Obispo County Probate — What Heirs Need to Know

 San Luis Obispo County local rules and procedures

-Mandatory counsel appearances.
-Local Rule 11.103 requires attorney appearances in contested matters, hearings on petitions for confirmation of real property sales, appointments of guardians or conservators, compromises of minors' claims, and approvals of special needs trusts.
-For uncontested matters recommended for approval in the probate notes, no appearance is necessary.
+Mandatory counsel appearances for specific proceedings.
+Local Rule 11.103(b) requires attorney appearances in contested matters, hearings on petitions for confirmation of sale of property, appointments of guardians or conservators, compromises of minors' claims, approvals of special needs trusts or other "trusts funded by court order" under California Rule of Court 7.903, and when otherwise required by law or the court.
+For uncontested matters recommended for approval in the probate notes, no appearance is necessary — but if the petitioner does not appear and an objection is raised, the court will continue the matter to allow for written objections.

 San Luis Obispo County probate timeline